chmouel/chmouphotos/README.md

 ## Bugs/Ideas

-* Doens't start up if you don't have the fill up the DB with 6 items already
+- Doensn't start up if you don't have the fill up the DB with 6 items already
-* Connect with Google Photos API, grab favourites or some other forms and generate from there?
+- Connect with Google Photos API, grab favourites or some other forms and generate from there?
-* Full on static ?
+- Full on static ?
 Upload on CI from a GIT project?
-* When uploading add the status of the resizing which may take up to a minute on small rpi.
+- When uploading add the status of the resizing which may take up to a minute on small rpi.
-* Add disabled field to disable an entry without removing it.
+- Add disabled field to disable an entry without removing it.
-* Use webp instead of jpeg?
+- Use webp instead of jpeg?